eliseydudin/opengl-practice/README.md

 # OpenGL Practice
 When I started learning OpenGL I found a surprising lack of modern examples.
 This repository contains random stuff I did in it.
-Currently the repository only works on macOS as its the primary platform I'm working on.

 # Dependencies
 The following packages are required: